What to do if you're locked out of your phone after resetting it

 The next step is to reset your account password from another device, then wait for 24 (or 72 — see above) hours before trying to set it up.
 You can leave the phone powered on or shut it off, just don't try to do anything with it while you're waiting, or you may reset the countdown.
 Waiting a full day (or three) sucks, but it's better than not having any access to your account and not being able to use your phone ever again.

 The third option is to try hacking your way in.
 We can't recommend this for anyone, but if you're the kind of person who likes to tinker with your phone's software and think you have found a hack that will bypass the FRP on your phone, it's an option.
 But know that this could have severe drawbacks if things go wrong and you might ruin the phone.
 So it's not a good option for most people.

-If none of these solutions work, you can try filling out this form or call (650) 253-0000 to work your way through the Google Accounts customer service menu.
+If none of these solutions work, you can try these steps or call (650) 253-0000 to work your way through the Google Accounts customer service menu.
 You can also try checking with the company you bought the phone from, as they may have experience solving the issue.

 If you aren't the original owner and don't have access to a way to recover the account, you'll need to contact whoever you bought the phone from.
 There's just no way around this.
 The seller will either need to provide you with the password, refund your money, or meet you somewhere to unlock FRP.

 Prevent permanent lockout by setting up account recovery options